wikimatze/wikimatze.de/_posts/2013-06-04-using-hub-for-faster-contributing-to-github-open-source-projects.md

 ---
 layout: post
 title: Using Hub for Faster Contributing to GitHub Open-Source Projects
-description: Learn how you can faster work with Open-Source projects
+description: Learn how you can faster work with Open-Source projects.
+update: 2014-02-22
+categories: ['howto', 'programming', 'learning']
 ---
 *Ever wondering how you can easily fork and contribute to an Open-Source project without forking a repository manually in your browser?
 Then you should have a look into the [hub gem](https://github.com/defunkt/hub).*